 The video for his promotional single ”Religion” off his debut album ‘The School’ was met with mixed feelings at Media houses, particularly UTV, alluding the content of the song wasn’t friendly to their viewership – ministers, hence their inability to broadcast on their channel.
 The controversy got Ghana talking and kept Phrimpong’s name soaring in the hearts of those who loved his quest to free people out of their plights, in addressing the shortcoming of the Christian religion in that 3-minute video, this got him a shot into the limelight of Ghanaian music industry.

-Been a Pan-African from childhood, he released another single as part of his album promotion called “Africa” which featured Skulboy – an indigenous artiste from Northern part of Ghana blessed with talent to sing and playing ‘Kologo’, on a song which talks about the wealth and worth of Africa that the foreign media loses sight of.
+Been a Pan-African from childhood, he released another single as part of his album promotion called “Africa” which featured Skulboy – an indigenous artiste from the Northern part of Ghana blessed with the talent to sing and playing ‘Kologo’, on a song that talks about the wealth and worth of Africa that the foreign media loses sight of.